thel3onardo/studies/go/books/mastering-go/c2/arrays-slices.md

 ```

-> I can't use make to define an array with know values.
+> I can't use make to define an array with known values.
 For that scenario, I use the following syntax:

 ```go